ReviewsPeripheralsLogitech G Pro Wireless Review: Vintage But Vigorous

 Review Summary

 A high-performance choice for any professional esports player is the Logitech G Pro Wireless.
-Subsequently, it continues to be one of the best performers on the market, competing favorably with much more latest mice because of its superior tracking, comfortable design, and variety of additional customizable features.
-Moreover, lightspeed’s wireless connection has a 1ms report rate, so you won’t even tell the difference between wireless and wired connectivity in this mouse.
-Having said that, it has excellent wireless performance and a high-quality sensor in a compact, minimalist package.
+Subsequently, it continues to be one of the best performers on the market, competing favorably with the latest mice because of its superior tracking, comfortable design, and variety of additional customizable features.
+Moreover, lightspeed’s wireless connection has a 1ms report rate so that you won’t tell the difference between wireless and wired connectivity in this mouse.
+It has excellent wireless performance and a high-quality sensor in a compact, minimalist package.

 Overall